goutham-labs/AI_Submission_SE24UCSE243/tt_architecture_implementation.md

 To make AI responses realistic:

 - Introduce delay (2–4 seconds)
-- Vary delay based on response length
+- Vary the delay based on response length
 - Add slight grammar variations
 - Use informal expressions when appropriate